 Notturna is a chamber collective that explores early music written especially for wind instruments.
-Founded in 2006 and based in Paris, its members are all distinguished performers who specialize in historical performance of the 18th and 19th centuries.
+Founded in 2006 and based both in Paris (FR) and Montréal (QC), its members are all distinguished performers who specialize in historical performance of the 18th and 19th centuries.

 Directed by oboist Christopher Palameta, Notturna’s “spirited and sensitive playing”